LUT-FPGA/LUT-LLM/README.md

 ## Artifact Evaluation

 Make sure your system has Vitis/Vivado 2024.2 and Gurobi installed.
 You may need to run `settings.sh` for Vitis and Vivado to set up the path.
-Please make sure you have the synthesis and implementation license for part number `xcv80-lsva4737-2MHP-e-S`.
+Please make sure you have the synthesis and implementation license for part number `xcv80-lsva4737-2MHP-e-S` (AMD V80 FPGA).

 0. Install [TAPA](https://drive.google.com/file/d/1-GJDFHiaIDOldNGgtdgDSRxlDvRoBzSt/view?usp=drive_link): Download and untar this folder into your home and add the `PATH` variable in your `~/.bashrc`
 ```bash